-In image segmentation, often Markov random field models are employed in which neighbouring (blocks) of pixels have a similar texture [11].
+Article history: Received 15 June 2009 Received in revised form 12 May 2010 Accepted 12 May 2010 Available online 26 May 2010 MSC: 60G60 Keywords: Label merging Markov connected component field Markov random field 1.
+Introduction In image segmentation, often Markov random field models are employed in which neighbouring (blocks of) pixels have a similar texture (Winkler, 2003).
 Generally, the number of different textures is unknown.
 To overcome this problem, a number of Bayesian approaches have been suggested in which the unknown number is treated as a random variable.
-See for example [4, 7].
+See for example Dryden et al. (2003) or Green and Richardson (2002).
 A practical problem with such approaches is that most Markov random field densities are known only up to a normalising constant.
 When updating the number of labels in a Monte Carlo method, the normalising constants do not cancel out and have to be approximated.
 A more fundamental problem is that the interaction structure may change dramatically if two labels are pooled together, in other words, the class of Markov random fields is not closed under merging labels, making them unnatural models in an unsupervised image segmentation algorithm.
-In contrast, we show that the class of Markov connected component models [10] is closed under the above mentioned operation, and hence may provide more natural prior distributions for image segmentation with an unknown number of different textures.
-The plan of this note is as follows.
-First we review some random field theory in Section 2, the main Section 3 studies the effect on the interaction structure of changes in the number of labels and compares the results to their counterparts in a continuous point process set-up [2, 9].
+In contrast, we show that the class of Markov connected component models (Møller and Waagepetersen, 1998) is closed under the above mentioned operation, and hence may provide more natural prior distributions for image segmentation with an unknown number of different textures.
+The plan of this paper is as follows.
+First we review some random field theory in Section 2, while the main part Section 3 studies the effect on the interaction structure of changes in the number of labels and compares the results to their counterparts in a continuous point process set-up (Chin and Baddeley, 1999; Van Lieshout, 2000b).
 The paper closes with a short discussion.

-2 Markov and connected component fields
+2. Markov and connected component fields Let $S = (s_1, \ldots, s_m)$ be a collection of sites, for example a rectangle of raster points in \mathbb{Z}^2 , and assume there is a symmetric, reflexive relation \sim on S. In a graph theoretical interpretation, the sites are the vertices, and an edge is drawn between s